immcantation/alakazam/docs/topics/combineIgphyml.md

 Description
 --------------------

-`combineIgphyml` combines IgPhyML object parameters into a dataframe
+`combineIgphyml` combines IgPhyML object parameters into a data.frame.

 Usage
 --------------------
 ```
-combineIgphyml(iglist, format = "wide")
+combineIgphyml(iglist, format = c("wide", "long"))
 ```

 Arguments
 -------------------

 iglist
-:   list of igphyml objects (see readIgphyml).
-Each must have an `ID` column in its `param` attribute, which can be added automatically using the `id` option of `readIgphyml`
+:   list of igphyml objects returned by [readIgphyml](readIgphyml.md).
+Each must have an `ID` column in its `param` attribute, which can be added automatically using the `id` option of `readIgphyml`.

 format
-:   string specifying whether each column of the resulting data frame should represent a parameter (`wide`) or if there should only be three columns; i.e. ID, varable, and value (`long`).
+:   string specifying whether each column of the resulting data.frame hould represent a parameter (`wide`) or if there should only be three columns; i.e. ID, varable, and value (`long`).